Museum of Science and History: Closure

-In early May 2025 MOSH CEO Dr. Alistair Dove announced that the facility would close its doors for good on August 31, 2025.
-Construction at the new location is expected to begin in early 2026 and take 18 months to complete.
-Dr. Dove called the existing museum "an aging cultural facility" and understood why people were ready for something new.
-When asked about the two-plus year closure, he stated, "That [transition] takes a lot of time and energy for the team, and so we'd really like to be able to concentrate all of our resources on that rather than trying to design a new museum while run(sic) an old museum at the same time."
-Current Museum members are encouraged to visit NARM or ASTC-affiliated museums at no cost.
+In early May 2025, MOSH CEO Dr. Alistair Dove announced that the facility would close on August 31, 2025.
+Construction at the new location was expected to begin in early 2026 and take 18 months to complete.
+Dove described the existing museum as "an aging cultural facility" and noted that the transition required focusing resources on planning the new museum rather than operating the old one.
+Museum members were encouraged to visit NARM- or ASTC-affiliated museums at no cost.